bahamas10/sombra/reddit-post.md

 #### Glitched Dorado Picture

-It was discovered that the picture had appeared to have been "Data Moshed"; Basically, some bytes were modified in the picture.
-Comparing the modified bytes to those found in the original (the byte-by-byte difference) revealed a message.
+It was discovered that the picture had been "Data Moshed"; Basically, some bytes were modified in the original image to create the glitched image.
+Comparing the modified bytes to those found in the original (a byte-by-byte diff, or difference) revealed a message.

     $ ../tools/diff-mosh assets/dorado-screenshot-005.jpg assets/dorado-screenshot-004.jpg
     143 differences